When you don’t know how to exfoliate, adding it into your routine can seem intimidating.

 At the end of the day, you must find what works for you – you don’t have to stick to the same exfoliant, although when you find one that works, you’ll probably want to!

-Watch out for skin changes like:
+Watch out for signs of over exfoliation like:

-With chemical exfoliation, some of these symptoms are to be expected, and will be mostly mild.
-But if they continue to worsen and your skin ever feels in pain, then you’re probably over-exfoliating, and you should reduce the frequency or potency.
+With chemical exfoliation, some of these symptoms are to be expected, and will be mostly mild and goes away after you initially apply the exfoliant.